dadorfs/amish-superager/association/2_run_association/README.md

 ## Overview

 Rather than testing the full genome, association testing is restricted to regions identified by parametric linkage analysis (1-LOD intervals around significant HLOD peaks).
-This narrows the search space, reduces the multiple testing burden, and focuses power on regions supported by the family-based linkage signal.

 Association tests compare superagers (SA) to two phenotypic groups — individuals with Alzheimer's disease (AD) and cognitively unimpaired non-superagers (CU) — each with and without APOE e4 adjustment.
 Multiple testing correction uses the SimpleM method, which accounts for linkage disequilibrium among tested variants.